bihealth/WiPP/README.md

 > ### Note
 > Keep in mind that those parameters are the only one required to run the pipeline, but there is a lot more you can do to precisely tune the pipeline.
 Have a read through the [complete user guide](documentation/USERGUIDE.md) to learn more.

+<a name="running-pipeline"></a>
 ### Running the pipeline
-Follow the same steps as in the [example_project](#running-a-test-project).
+Follow the same instructions, as outlined in the steps for the [example_project](#running-example-test).

 > ### Note
 > Peak annotation usually takes several hours (1200 peaks per algorithm by default), but you only need to do that once per instrument/protocol.
 Once trained, the SVM classifiers can be reused on other datasets generated with the same instrument and data acquisition method.

+<a name="results"></a>
 ### Results

 All result files are created in a new subfolder named `04_Final_results/`

-Two types of results are available, first a csv file (wide format) contains the feature table, every row represent a peak and each column a specific information such as the retention time, retention index or the spectrum (peak mz:peak area) for a specific sample.
+Two types of results are available, first a `*.csv` file (wide format) contains the feature table, every row represent a peak and each column a specific information such as the retention time, retention index or the spectrum (peak mz:peak area) for a specific sample.
 Missing peaks are represented by missing values in the corresponding sample column.

-The second output is a .msp file which contains the spectra of every peak reported in the .csv file and can be used for identification purposes (Using a dedicated GC-MS peak identification tool).
+The second output is a `*.msp` file which contains the spectra of every peak reported in the `*.csv` file and can be used as input for a dedicated GC-MS peak identification tool.

 A pair of `*.csv and `*.msp` files is available for every biological condition, as well as all samples combined together.